PedroPerpetua/django-rest-framework-boilerplate/README.md

 ## Requirements
 Python requirements can be added on the `requirements` folder.
 Production requirements go on `requirements.txt` and dev-only requirements go on `dev.requirements.txt`.
 For production, `pip install -r requirements/requirements.txt` will install all needed dependencies.
 For development, `pip install -r requirements/dev.requirements.txt` will install all needed dependencies (including the dev ones).
 The `boilerplate.requirements.txt` and `boilerplate.dev.requirements.txt` contain the base requirements that this boilerplate needs, and are automatically installed with the respective production/development requirements files.

+## ROADMAP
+Planned features/improvements:
+- Setup DRF Standardized Errors to be compatible with DRF Spectacular.